Josh Bell Preview, Player Props: Marlins vs. Nationals

 - The Nationals pitching staff ranks 29th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Nationals have the 27th-ranked team ERA across all league pitching staffs (4.91).
+- The Nationals have a 4.89 team ERA that ranks 27th across all MLB pitching staffs.

-- The right-hander last appeared on Saturday against the Philadelphia Phillies, when he threw six scoreless innings while giving up five hits.
+- His most recent appearance came on Sunday against the Philadelphia Phillies, when the right-hander went six scoreless innings while giving up two hits.

-- The 26-year-old has put together a 4.56 ERA and 7.5 strikeouts per nine innings in 19 games this season, while allowing a batting average of .259 to opposing hitters.
+- In 25 games this season, the 31-year-old has a 4.95 ERA and 6.8 strikeouts per nine innings, while giving up a batting average of .284 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.